iturdikulov/notes/research/CG_Cookie-Blender_Basics.md

 Clay Strips used to quickly add volume (Space, 3).

-Flattern: Space, 6
+Flatten: Space, 6

 Scrape: S-T

-Grab, like propertion edit
+Grab, like proportion edit

 Elastic Deform, use big radius (more than object) if you want squeeze object.

 Cloth:

-To see overay in object mode, enable it Overlay Options.
+To see overlay in object mode, enable it Overlay Options.

 To alter mesh topology in sculpting, enable Dyntopo (top right).

 You can optimize mesh after sculpting by using Remesh, C-R (top right), first turn of Dyntopo.

-In sculpting there own Subdivision Modifier type - Multiresolution.
+In sculpting their own Subdivision Modifier type - Multiresolution.
 You can add it from Modifier tab in Sculpting mode (or just press C-[Number]).
 It allows you work on multiple levels of detail.
 You can change for example lower resolution detail and then apply it to higher resolution levels.
 To add more levels of detail, use Subdivide button in modifier settings.

-When you navigate with multires, by default enabled show low resolution while navigating option (top right → options).
+When you navigate with multires., by default enabled show low resolution while navigating option (top right → options).
 You can disable it to see high resolution mesh all time.

 To avoid lumps, prefer to work with low-res mesh and then add more details.